Cooperation can be complex;

 What we are working on

 The exchange of perspectives between programme bodies is central to many Interact events, and the roles and responsibilities of programme bodies and staff are continually explored.
-In 2025, this topic will be further examined through a series of events, activities, and tools.
+In 2026, following the work initiated during the last IKF edition, we will continue exploring the roles and responsibilities of different programme parties, including the application of the partnership principle and the PBA approach.
+These discussions will be carried out through events and workshops dedicated to the post-2028–2034 programming period, with a focus on both programming and implementation.

-In September, the NCP support and network meeting will offer expertise in programme management, finance, and communication.
+In September, the National Contact Point (NCP) network meeting will offer expertise in programme management, finance, and communication.
 This event will feature tailored sessions designed to strengthen collaboration and build the skills of NCPs and programme bodies.

 Contact